pelgraine/Meck-P4/README.md

 Tap the **`#+=`** key on the bottom row to switch the keyboard into symbol mode.
 Symbols include the usual punctuation plus `_`, `,`, and `:` — these were moved off the main letter rows so the `1#` shift key (which doubles as a row-mode toggle) doesn’t fight them for placement.

 Tap **`abc`** to switch back to letters.

+### Emoji

+The two message-composer keyboards (channel and DM compose) have an **emoji key** just to the right of the space bar.
+Tap it to open a scrollable picker; tap an emoji to insert it and the picker closes, or tap outside the picker to dismiss without inserting.

+Emoji render in colour both in the picker and inline in your messages, drawn from a set of Twemoji images baked into the firmware.
+Codepoints outside that set fall back to the normal text font.

 -----